 Once you have added all of your Stops and Favorites to your map, you may want to limit those that are displayed.

-To do this, go to the Filter icon at the top right of the map and select the button to turn on the filter.
+To do this, tap the Filter icon at the top right of the map.

-This allows you several options to limit the Favorites that you will see on the map (Distance from Start, Open Favorites, Active Stops Only, etc.).
+Select which filter (Stop or Favorite) you want to adjust.
+You will several options to limit the Stops that you will see on the map (Distance from Start, Text Match, Status, etc.).

 You can also assign a customized field called Hashtags for further filtering.
 To use hashtags for filtering, put a hashtag in the Notes section of your Favorite.
 Then type that hashtag into the Hashtags section of the filter screen and make sure the filter is on.

 Note that all Stops on the active Route are always displayed.
 Also, if you set the Filter to Active Stops Only, any Checked In stops will not display.